 IPCrypt Encryption Modes

-IPCrypt provides three distinct encryption modes, each designed for specific use cases and security requirements.
+IPCrypt provides four distinct encryption modes, each designed for specific use cases and security requirements.
 This page explains each mode in detail, including their operation, properties, and appropriate use cases.

 Format Preservation: Deterministic mode preserves IP address format